Green hill adorned with cypress trees Via degli Dei

 What type of accommodations are available along your package on Via degli Dei?

 We provide comfortable stays in carefully selected bed and breakfasts and hotels, all featuring private bathrooms.
-These charming accommodations offer a genuine and restful experience after a day of trekking.
+These charming accommodations offer a genuine and restful experience after a day of hiking.

 How is the Via degli Dei marked?